simonswain/straw/index.md

 ---
 layout: default
-title: Straw - Realtime processing framework for Node.js
+title: Straw - Realtime processing framework for NodeJS
 ---

 <strong>Straw helps you run a Topology of connected worker Nodes that consume, process,